volvo-cars/function_dispatcher/README.md

 # Installation

-This library is header only, but requires boost::asio and boost::signals2.
+This C++ 14 library requires boost::asio and boost::signals2.
 You can either add this as a git submodule and link with function_dispatcher, or provide boost yourself and just include the header file.

-This requires C++14

 # Motivation